 “From the studio side, it’s becoming part of the package of rights you’re willing and able to buy,” says Turner Entertainment Networks President Steve Koonin.
 “We take the streaming piece very seriously, and when we’re looking to greenlight series, this is something we push with the studios.”

-Other cable networks are taking a more limited approach to streaming expensive scripted fare.
+Other cable networks are taking a more limited approach to streaming scripted series this summer.
 Top-rated USA is streaming final episodes from previous seasons of original dramas The 4400 and The Dead Zone and just the premieres of new seasons of those shows, as well as of comedies Monk and Psych.

 In addition to Turner’s online streaming, Comcast and Time Warner will offer its shows, except for the Fox-produced Saving Grace, for four weeks on video-on-demand starting the day after their TV premieres.
 Episodes of The Closer, Bill Engvall, My Boys and The Frank Show will be available on iTunes sometime after their TV runs.